CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Alexia S. Quadrani - JPMorgan Securities LLC

-Hi.
-Thank you.
+Hi, thank you.
 I guess just two questions.
 First, any further commentary you can give us on the overall ad market?
-We've heard such (37:10) mixed things over the last couple of days.
+We've heard such mixed things over the last couple of days.
 And I totally understand CBS is in such a strong position versus peers given your rating strengths going into the upfront, but I guess any color how you think you might do overall in terms of where you might end up there.

 And then second question's really just on the local station group.
 I heard you mentioned I think before that you might have interest in buying some more local stations with further deregulation, which we've seen some of already.
 I guess any information in terms of would you be interested in buying a sort of a larger group or just sort of one-offs in the markets where you really see value.